PyromancerBoom/Orbital23/README.md

 ```
 {
-  "ApiKey": "your-api-key", // Appended by the Gateway
+  "ApiKey": "your-api-key", // Generated and Appended by the Gateway.
+Unique for each user.
+Master api key used for testing is "master_api_key_uuid"
-  "OwnerName": "John Doe",
+  "OwnerName": "John Doe", // Name of the Admin
-  "OwnerId": "user123",
+  "OwnerId": "user123", // Unique user name for the Admin
-  "Services": [
+  "Services": [ // The various services registered by the admin
     {
-      "ServiceId": "service1",
+      "ServiceId": "service1", // Identifier for each service
-      "ServiceName": "Service One",
+      "ServiceName": "Service One", // Name of service.
+Used for making API calls as well
-      "IdlContent": "<Thrift IDL content for Service One>",
+      "IdlContent": "<Thrift IDL content for Service One>", // IDL Content which helps define the structure of the service's API
-      "Version": "1.0.0",
+      "Version": "1.0.0", // Version of the Service
-      "ServiceDescription": "This is Service One description.",
+      "ServiceDescription": "This is Service One description.", // Description about the service
-      "ServerCount": 3,
-      "Paths": [
+      "ServerCount": 3, // Number of servers.
+Mocked for this project, but accounted for.
+We can connect as many as required with the correct API key or master key
+      "Paths": [ // Paths provide flexibility in the URL for each service.
         {
-          "MethodPath": "/method1",
+          "MethodPath": "/method1", // This is the method which the path should correspond to
-          "ExposedMethod": "GET"
+          "ExposedMethod": "GET" // This is the path in the URL "gateway/{serviceName}/{path}"
         },
         {
           "MethodPath": "/method2",
           "ExposedMethod": "POST"
         }
       ],
-      "RegisteredServers": [
+      "RegisteredServers": [ // These are the registered servers which are allowed to connect to the gateway
+                            // Again, this has been mocked, but accounted for.
+All servers are allowed to connect with any URL as long as API key is correct.
         {
           "ServerUrl": "http://server1.example.com",
           "Port": 8080